sematext/docs/docs/guide/integrations-guide.md

 You'll start seeing your performance data in Sematext in a few minutes.
 If you do not see performance charts in 5 minutes, have a look at [Troubleshooting page](/monitoring/spm-faq/) for tips and if nothing works give us a shout @Sematext or at support@sematext.com.

-[Register](https://apps.sematext.com/ui/registration) for free or [Login](https://apps.sematext.com/ui/login/) into Sematext IT systems monitoring platform to get started and create your logs app.
+[Register](https://apps.sematext.com/ui/registration) for free or [Login](https://apps.sematext.com/ui/login/) into Sematext IT systems monitoring platform to get started and create your logs App.
 Upload your logs from all your servers to our centralized log management solution with Elasticsearch API and integrated Kibana, and experience the first true Hosted ELK Stack.

 Recommendations for learning more about Sematext products and services: